The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Conclusions

 \section{Conclusions}

-In this work, we utilize eight high-resolution cosmological zoom-in simulations from the FIRE-2 project to examine gas-phase metallicity gradients and their relationship with various galaxy properties.
-These samples span a range of redshift $z \sim 0.44-3$ and of stellar mass $M_{\star}\sim 10^8-10^{11}$M$_{\odot}$, with 281 snapshots for each galaxy.
-Across all galaxies, we find that positive gradients make up about $10\%$ of the total.
-Thanks to the high resolution and detailed physical processes modelled by FIRE-2, we can observe the evolution of galaxies and the effect of feedback mechanisms on the spatial distribution of gas-phase metallicity.
+In this work, we use 8 high-resolution cosmological zoom-in simulations from the core suite (all of them are \texttt{m12} galaxies) of the FIRE-2 project to examine the correlation between gas-phase metallicity and other galaxy properties, thereby inferring the influences acting upon them.
+These samples cover a redshift range of $z \sim 0.44-3$ and stellar masses of $M_{\ast} \sim 10^8-10^{11}$ M$_{\odot}$, with 281 snapshots available for each galaxy.
+Thanks to the high resolution and detailed physical processes modeled by FIRE-2, we can observe the evolution of galaxies and the effect of feedback mechanisms on the spatial distribution of gas-phase metallicity.